-Fishing is permitted on the west bank of Moors Lake from the 16th June to the 14th March, everyday from 8.30am to dusk (or 8pm if earlier).
+Fishing is permitted on the west bank of Moors Lake from the 16th June to the 14th March, everyday from 8.30am.
+The park closing time varies throughout the year, please see our Opening Times page for details.
 A day ticket must be purchased from the Information Point in the Visitor Centre prior to starting fishing.

 Please note: at times of particularly high water, a number of the fishing bays may be submerged.
 The Rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
 Please call to check availability.

 An Environment Agency rod licence must be shown for persons aged 12 years and over.
 These are available from Environment Agency Offices, through their website www.environment-agency.gov.uk, by telephone 0870 1662 662 or at Post Offices.

 Please note: Barbed hooks and floating baits are NOT allowed.
 Fishing is not permitted on Crane Lake or the rivers at Moors Valley.

 Maximum 2 rods per angler.